gituser12981u2/Chess-bot/README.md

 ## Future Work

-Future improvements will include implementing a chess AI algorithm such as minimax or alpha-beta pruning, adding support for different board representations, or improving the move generation algorithm.
+Future improvements will include implementing a chess AI algorithm such as minimax with alpha-beta pruning, adding support for different board representations, or improving the move generation algorithm.

 ## License